-The doctor of education (Ed.D.) program is interdisciplinary and designed for both K-12 educators and individuals from fields other than education who already possess a master’s or equivalent professional degree.
+The Doctor of Education (Ed.D.)
+Program is designed for both K-12 educators and individuals from fields other than education who already possess a master’s or equivalent professional degree.

 The coursework is interdisciplinary and promotes a broad, theoretical understanding of topics such as contemporary curriculum; fiscal resources; human resources management; policy, politics and community relations; ethics in education; educational environments; educational planning and evaluation; communication and public relations; and administering to dynamic institutions.

-- The K-12 education track is designed to equip public, private and parochial school educators with the vision, skills, and values to structure education for the 21st century.
-The option to incorporate the courses needed to earn a Pennsylvania Curriculum Supervisor certification and Pennsylvania Superintendent's Letter of Eligibility is available.
+The Basic Education (K-12) track is designed to equip public, private and parochial school educators with the vision, skills, and values to structure education for the 21st century.
+The option to incorporate the courses needed to earn a Pennsylvania Curriculum Supervisor certification or Pennsylvania Superintendent's Letter of Eligibility is available.

-Graduates of the IDEPEL program have found successful careers as educational leaders at public, parochial, and private K-12 systems, higher education institutions, industry, and nonprofit organizations.
+Graduates of the IDEPEL program find successful careers as educational leaders at public, parochial, and private K-12 systems, higher education institutions, industry, and nonprofit organizations.